lammps/lammps/doc/src/Developer_write_pair.rst

 Writing new pair styles
 ^^^^^^^^^^^^^^^^^^^^^^^

-Pair styles are at the core of most simulations with LAMMPS since they are used to compute the forces (plus energy and virial contributions, if needed) on atoms for pairs of atoms within a given cutoff.
-This is often the dominant computation in LAMMPS and sometimes even the only one.
+Pair styles are at the core of most simulations with LAMMPS, since they are used to compute the forces (plus energy and virial contributions, if needed) on atoms for pairs of atoms within a given cutoff.
+This is often the dominant computation in LAMMPS, and sometimes even the only one.
 Pair styles can be grouped in multiple categories:

 #. simple pairwise additive interactions of point particles